mlagisz/EcoEvo_societies_list/CONTRIBUTING.md

 - If you are interested in becoming a co-author, you need to fill in the Expression Of Interest (EOI) [form](https://forms.gle/N1ERrvN1GejamYcKA);
 some of the identifying information from this form will be visible to all team members (name, email, languages).

+- **The minimum number of points required for authorship is 25.** (see below for the ways to earn the points).
-- You will need to complete (a good quality - as determined during data validation by other team members) data extraction/checking from a subset of Eco-Evo learned societies.
-The minimum number of societies/awards to be extracted/checked (per person) will be determined and communicated to team members at the beginning of data extractions.
+- You will need to complete (a good quality - as determined during data validation by other team members) data extraction/checking from a subset of EcoEvo-related learned societies.
 - Reading and approving the final manuscript draft before submission (feedback is encouraged at every stage of the project).
 - Timely providing all personal information (e.g. name, affiliation, ORCID, email, languages, society memberships) needed for the submission.
 - Agreeing to be personally accountable for the author’s own contributions.